 Butternut itself doesn't have any phytosterols but the chickpeas in your low GI butternut squash soup recipes are rich in these cholesterol lowering compounds; so you can even add a dash of cream to the final product, and not feel guilty.

-Chiropractic is far more than just adjusting the joints in your spine for optimal movement; it was born out of the naturopathic movement and that means more exercise and better food too.
+Chiropractic is far more than just adjusting the joints in your spine for optimal movement; it was born out of the naturopathic movement and that means more exercise and better food too; these butternut squash soup recipes are just one small example.

 If you are eating a highly inflammatory diet then you can't expect your chiropractic adjustments to be nearly as effective; the joints may be moving better but there will still be pain, redness and swelling.